Dewey Crumpler: Education and early life

+Crumpler graduated with a BFA degree in 1972 from San Francisco Art Institute (SFAI); a MA in 1974 degree from San Francisco State University; and a MFA degree in 1989 from Mills College.
+He also studied mural painting in 1974 with Pablo O’Higgins and David Alfaro Siquieros in Mexico City.

 Career

+Teaching

 Seeking advice on a 1974 mural commissioned by the San Francisco Unified School District, a young Crumpler entered Elizabeth Catlett's tutelage, and his life was changed when she connected him with famed muralists José Clemente Orozco, and Pablo O’higgins.
 Decades later, he appeared on a panel Honoring Catlett at the De Young Museum.
-Crumpler became a professor of history and studio art at the San Francisco Art Institute where his notable students included Kehinde Wiley and Ionna Rozeal Brown.
+Crumpler became a professor of history and studio art at the San Francisco Art Institute, where his notable students included Kehinde Wiley and Ionna Rozeal Brown.

-San Francisco Art Institute

-Crumpler started teaching at SFAI in 1989 and is an associate professor of painting.
+Crumpler started teaching at SFAI in 1989 and was an associate professor of painting.
 One of his former students is Kehinde Wiley, known for painting Barack Obama's presidential portrait.

-Work
+Artwork

 Crumpler's work is in the permanent collections of the Oakland Museum of California, the Triton Museum of Art, and the California African American Museum.

 Mural at George Washington High School

 In 1936, Russian immigrant Victor Arnautoff was hired by the Works Progress Administration to paint a mural at George Washington High School in San Francisco.
 His work, Life of Washington, includes images of slavery and settlers stepping over a dead Native American.

 Crumpler first saw the mural when he was a Balboa High School student visiting George Washington High School for a football game.
 He was impressed with the scale of the piece, but initially disliked how the work portrayed African Americans and Native Americans.
 A few years later, when he was 18 or 19, he was chosen to paint a corresponding mural in response to student activists upset by the Arnautoff work.
 To prepare for designing the mural, Crumpler traveled to around the country for research, which he was able to do due to his father working for Pan American World Airways.
 Crumpler viewed different murals and spoke with muralist William Walker.
 He then went to Mexico and received guidance from artist Elizabeth Catlett.
 In Mexico, he also met artists Pablo O’Higgins and David Alfaro Siqueiros.
 After being mentored by O'Higgins, Crumpler came to see Arnautoff's murals as a critique of George Washington, rather than a celebration.

 After going through multiple approval processes, Crumpler painted his mural Multi-Ethnic Heritage at the high school.
 It portrayed Latinos, Native Americans, Asian Americans and African Americans in empowering ways, and included historic figures like Cesar Chavez and Dolores Huerta.
 He spoke out against the San Francisco School Board's proposed destruction in 2019 of Arnautoff's murals.